Skip to main content

 Search demand across regulated UK financial categories grew an estimated 7 to 11 percent year-on-year in 2025, led by remortgage, pension consolidation, and estate planning queries.
 Pension transfer search volume remains depressed relative to its 2019 peak and is not expected to recover.

-Platform share of paid acquisition continues to tilt toward Meta for mass-affluent and protection segments, with Meta accounting for approximately 54 percent of measured paid leads.
-Google retains dominance in high-intent transactional categories (remortgage, bridging, equity release).
+Platform share of paid acquisition continues to tilt toward Meta for mass-affluent and protection segments, with Meta accounting for approximately 49 percent of measured paid leads.
+Google retains 30 percent share, concentrated in high-intent transactional categories (remortgage, bridging, equity release).
+Microsoft Advertising (Bing) has stabilised at roughly 10 percent share, driven by desktop-heavy financial audiences.
 LinkedIn share grew from 4 to 7 percent of paid leads in the wealth segment.
+Other / affiliate channels account for the remaining 4 percent.

 Seasonal patterns remain reliable: January and September produce the strongest lead volumes; August and late December show consistent 20 to 30 percent volume troughs.
 Pension-related demand peaks in March and April around tax-year transitions.